-According to a recent report, Apple is looking to oppose the ‘Right yo Repair’ legislation in the US, which would require Apple and other manufacturers to sell parts for their devices to consumers and independent repair shops.
+According to a recent report, Apple is looking to oppose the ‘Right to Repair’ legislation in the US, which would require Apple and other manufacturers to sell parts for their devices to consumers and independent repair shops.
+This legislation aims to empower consumers and third-party repair services by providing them with the necessary tools and information to fix their own devices.

 Source Motherboard